-Table 4 Nova Scotia Food Services & Drinking Places, Operating Expense Breakdown Note: Percent of Total Operating Expenses, 2012
+Nova Scotia Food Services & Drinking Places, Operating Expense Breakdown Note: Percent of Total Operating Expenses, 2015

 All Food Service & Drinking Places Full Service Restaurants Limited Service Eating Places

-Salaries, Wages & Benefits 34.1% 33.7% 32.1%
+Salaries, Wages & Benefits 31.8% 32.4% 29.0%

-Cost of Goods Sold 36.9% 39.1% 36.7%
+Cost of Goods Sold 37.7% 36.6% 39.9%

-Rental & Leasing 6 .
-3% 5.9% 7.4%
+Rental & Leasing 7.3% 6.4% 8.8%

-Repairs & Maintenance 2.7% 2.8% 2.9%
+Repairs & Maintenance 2.3% 2.9% 1.9%

-Advertising, Marketing & Promotions 2.9% 2.4% 3.7%
+Advertising, Marketing, Promotions, Meals & Entertainment 3.9% 2.4% 3.0%

-Utilities & Communications 3.1% 4.1% 2.9%
+Utilities & Communications 3.5% 4.3% 2.8%

-Royalties, Rights, Licensing & Franchise Fees 2.5% Inc. with Other Incl.
-With Other
+Royalties, Franchise Fees & Memberships 1.9% 1.5% 2.4%

-Amortization & Depreciation 2.5% 2.9% 2.5%
+Amortization & Depreciation 2.7% 2.8% Incl. with Other

-All Other Operating Costs 9.0% 9.1% 11.8%
+All Other Operating Expenses 8.9% 10.7% 12.2%

-Total Operating Costs 100% 100% 100%
+Total Operating Expenses 100% 100% 100%

-Source: Statistics Canada; CANSIM Table 355-0007, Food services and drinking places, operating expenses.
+Source: Statistics Canada; CANSIM Table 355-0009, Food services and drinking places, industry expenditure.
 Note: Total operating expenses exclude write-offs, capital losses, extraordinary losses, interest on borrowing, and other non-recurring items.

 Remember, these are provincial averages and include data from well-established restaurants.
 You can't necessarily expect the same performance in the early years, or in urban and rural locations.
-Additional norms by number of seats and for urban and rural locations are provided in Appendix 1.
-Appendix I also provides findings from a US survey of restaurants about salesinvestment results, cost estimates and space requirements.
+Additional norms by number of seats and for urban and rural locations are provided in Appendix I. Appendix I also provides findings from a US survey of restaurants about sales-investment results, cost estimates and space requirements.

-2.3 TRENDS AND ISSUES IN THE RESTAURANT INDUSTRY
+TRENDS AND ISSUES IN THE RESTAURANT INDUSTRY

 Blogs, e-Zines, magazines, associations, networking - all are great sources of information on what is happening in the restaurant industry locally and nationally.
-As this guide is written (Spring 2014), here are some trends:
+As this guide is updated (Winter 2018), here are some trends: